deleteman/FieldSplitter/README.markdown

 * __Glue string__: Used when joining the values of partial fields
 * __Gracefull degradation__: If no JS is enabled, then the original input field is used.

+# How do I get the value from all those new fields?

+You don't!
+The plugin updates the original field while keeping it hidden, that way you can include the plugin into an already created form without having to change the way you send the information.

-# How to use?
+# How to use it?

-Installation is simple, just include the JS file just like you would with anyother.
+Installation is simple, just include the JS file just like you would with any other.
-After installing, just use the method **fieldSplit**
+After including it, just use the method **fieldSplit** with any combination of the options listed below.

 # Configuration options